BLCM/bl3mods/BlackberryShadoe/readme.md

  ## Cheats

-  - **Shadoe's Insane Guardian Rank and Fabricator Fix** - this is useless to those on PC as they can just save edit these things, but is a great utility for those that do boosting of console players.
+  - **Shadoe's Insane Guardian Rank plus Fabricator Fix** - this is useless to those on PC as they can just save edit these things, but is a great utility for those that do boosting of console players.
     Can be used to instaboost a character to max level.
 Can be used to "instaboost" someone's Guardian Rank.
 Only about level 2200 is needed to max all % stats on left and with this mod,